 Annalakshmi at Central Square.
 20 Havelock Road #01-04, Singapore 059765.

 For Peranakan-Thai meals

-Whole Earth serves a unique combination of Peranakan-Thai vegetarian food that you won’t find anywhere else on the, well, whole earth.
+Whole Earth serves Peranakan-Thai food, a cuisine that is served by very few restaurants in the region.
 The holder of a Michelin Guide Singapore Bib Gourmand award has been an institution in the heart of the Central Business District (CBD) since 2003, whipping up fiery dishes that are as authentic as they can be—without the meat, of course.
-Signature dishes include Penang rendang (SGD 15), which is a curry dish that swaps the traditional beef for mushrooms, and Nonya curry (SGD19), which is made up of shiitake mushrooms and potatoes that have been stewed for eight hours.
+Signature dishes include Penang rendang (S$22), which is a curry dish that swaps the traditional beef for mushrooms, and Nonya curry (S$21), which is made up of shiitake mushrooms and potatoes that have been stewed for eight hours.